3UU/wordpress-shariff-wrapper/trunk/readme.txt

 default.

 = Q: How can I show the share counts? =
-A: Add the option "backend=on" to the shariff shorttag in your post.
+A: Add the option `backend="on"` to the shariff shorttag in your post.

 = Q: I do not see counts =
 A: First make sure the do you have enabled the backend.
 If so please have a